-The 2001 population census of Cantabria contains information, among other variables, on the full name, age, occupation, and educational level of all individuals, both males and females.
+The 2001 population census of Cantabria contains information, among other variables, on the full name, age, occupation, and educational level of all individuals, both males and checks not provided in the paper are available from the authors upon request females.
 The set $Y^T$ is now obtained by selecting all the individuals, men and women, from the census in the specified age range of 22-46.
 To test the robustness of our results to the sample selection, we also consider the case of only male and only female individuals.
 After excluding people born in other regions the total population in $Y^T$ is 150,962 (73,837 women).